Cruise ships in Washington waters

 Annual meeting

-Each year, we meet with the CLIA-NWC and the Port of Seattle to review the past cruise season and consider ways to strengthen the agreement.
+Each year, we meet with the cruise companies and the Port of Seattle to review the past cruise season and consider ways to strengthen the agreement.
 This meeting is open to the public.
-All three parties must agree in order to amend the MOU.
-The 2021 meeting took place online on August 24.
+Partners consider amendments to the agreement on an ongoing basis.
+All parties must agree in order to amend the MOU.

 Stay informed